lilDorito/star-wars-galaxy-map/README.md

 - Audio-interactive UI and togglable background soundtrack.
 - Front-end log-in component (via username and password)
 - Quiz section with unique 10 questions about systems.
-- Survey section where you can choose you faction, system, and rank.
+- Survey section where you can choose your faction, system, and rank.

 ## Technologies Used
 - **React**